DMI

 Increasing Case Detection

-22,000 people die of tuberculosis (TB) in Mozambique every year.
-But despite the high incidence rate of the disease (551 TB cases per 100,000 people), 43% of all tuberculosis cases in Mozambique remain undetected.
-To address this, we are running a radio campaign to improve tuberculosis case-detection in Zambezia, with intensified broadcasting in high-burden districts.
-We will measure exposure to our campaign and collect health centre data on TB consultations and testing in Zambezia, and we will compare this to data from Tete province which will act as a control area.
+Despite the high incidence rate of the disease (368 TB cases per 100,000 people in 2020), a large proportion of TB cases in Mozambique remain undetected (WHO, 2021).
+To address this, we ran a radio campaign to improve tuberculosis case-detection in Zambezia, with intensified broadcasting in high-burden districts.
+We measured exposure to our campaign and collected health centre data on TB consultations and testing in Zambezia, and compared this to data from Tete province which acted as a control area.

 Stories